danielyxie/bitburner/doc/source/basicgameplay/terminal.rst

 such as an estimated chance to successfully hack, an estimate of how much money is available on the server, etc.

+backdoor
+^^^^^^^^

+Installs a backdoor on the current server.
+Root access is required to do this.

+Servers will give different bonuses when you install a backdoor.
+This can pass faction tests or give bonsues such as discounts from companies.

 buy
 ^^^